aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/overview.md

 ## Contributing

-We welcome many forms of contributions to AVD.
-While we understand most contributions will commonly come from ansible power users, we encourage others to contribute through docs, tutorials, and user guides.
-Also, if you have other ideas for contributing, don't hesitate to open an issue or have a discussion in one of the forums below.
+We welcome all forms of contribution to AVD, whether to the code base, docs, tutorials, or user guides.
+If you have other ideas for contributing, don't hesitate to open an issue or discuss them in one of the forums below.

 ### Communication

-Communication among the contributors should always occur via public channels.
-The following outlines the best ways to communicate and engage on all things AVD:
+The following links outline the best ways to communicate and engage on all things AVD:

 #### GitHub